ibm-cloud-docs/containers/cs_cluster.md

 Lite and standard clusters created with a standard or {{site.data.keyword.Bluemix_notm}} Pay-As-You-Go account must be removed manually by the user when they are not needed anymore.
 Lite clusters created with a free trial account are automatically removed after the free trial period ends.

 When you delete a cluster, you are also deleting resources on the cluster, including containers, pods, bound services, and secrets.
-If you do not delete your storage when you delete your cluster, you can delete your storage through the {{site.data.keyword.BluSoftlayer_notm}} dashboard in the {{site.data.keyword.Bluemix_notm}} GUI.
+If you do not delete your storage when you delete your cluster, you can delete your storage through the IBM Bluemix Infrastructure (SoftLayer) dashboard in the {{site.data.keyword.Bluemix_notm}} GUI.
 Due to the monthly billing cycle, a persistent volume claim cannot be deleted on the last day of a month.
 If you delete the persistent volume claim on the last day of the month, the deletion remains pending until the beginning of the next month.

 **Warning:** No backups are created of your cluster or your data in your persistent storage.
 Deleting a cluster is permanent and cannot be undone.